sslover/node-express-api-boilerplate/readme.md

 ### Setting Up Your MongoDB database

 Heroku has many nice add-ons that make it easier to set-up an app.
-For example, the MongoLabs add-on gives you a MongoDB database with a single line of code.
+For example, the MongoLabs add-on gives you a MongoDB database with a single command.

 9) Add MongoLabs Starter MongoDB to your heroku app: